 Step 3: Be Proactive (and Predictive)

-You can solve a customer’s problem—before they’re even aware of it—with proactive engagement.
+You can solve a customer’s problem—before they’re even aware—with proactive engagement.
 By helping your agents manage customer expectations after a critical event, such as a new claim, purchase, or billing change, you can avoid subsequent issues in the customer’s journey.
 With a fully connected omnichannel that anticipates potential issues and engages customers before they contact you, you can reduce customer effort and increase FCR.